 You can do it one of two ways.

 The first way will require a larger amount of capital and therefore, your return on risk will be smaller.

 You have probably heard of a 'covered call'.
 This is where you purchase shares and simultaneously write (or sell) call options over the same number of shares.
-On the USA markets for example, it would be multiples of 100 shares.
+For US markets for example, it would be multiples of 100 shares.

 The vital part of this strategy, is that the written call options are "in the money".
 You want the current market price of the stock to be above the strike price of the call options, at the time of entry.